All Products

 Document Center

-ApsaraDB RDS:Use Go-MySQL-Driver to connect to an ApsaraDB RDS for MySQL instance
+ApsaraDB RDS:Use Go-MySQL-Driver to connect to an RDS instance

 Note

-Go-MySQL-Driver is a third-party database driver package in the Go programming language.
-You can use Go-MySQL-Driver to connect to MySQL and MariaDB databases.
+Go-MySQL-Driver is a third-party database driver package for Go.
+It supports connections to MySQL and MariaDB databases.
 For more information, see Go-MySQL-Driver.

 Limits

-Only RDS instances that run MySQL 5.7 or 8.0 are supported.
+Only RDS instances running MySQL 5.7 or 8.0 are supported.

-• The IP address of your client is added to the IP address whitelist of the RDS instance.
-For more information, see Configure an IP address whitelist.
+• Add your client's IP address to the RDS instance's whitelist.
+For more information, see Configure a whitelist.

 Note

-If your application is deployed on an Elastic Compute Service (ECS) instance that resides in the same region and virtual private cloud (VPC) as the RDS instance, you do not need to configure an IP address whitelist.
+If your application is deployed on an ECS instance in the same region and VPC as the RDS instance, you do not need to configure a whitelist.

 Use Go-MySQL-Driver to connect to an RDS instance

-1. Add the go-sql-driver dependency to the go.mod file of your Go project.
+1. Include the go-sql-driver dependency in your Go project's go.mod file:

 require (